-Surrey Fire Service introduced an Attendance Management Program (AMP) in 2003 to reduce employee absenteeism.
+The Surrey Fire Service introduced an Attendance Management Program (AMP) in 2003 to reduce employee absenteeism.
 The program outlines a procedure for managing unsatisfactory staff attendance, using a series of progressive steps that include letters, counseling and positive reinforcement.
-The first of its kind in the province, the program was a response to a gradual increase in absenteeism at Surrey Fire Service, which is one of British Columbia's largest fire departments, with 17 fire halls and more than 350 firefighters.
+The first of its kind in the province, the program was a response to a gradual increase in absenteeism at Surrey Fire Service, which is one of British Columbia's (BC) largest fire departments, with 17 fire halls and more than 364 firefighters.

-The joint union-management program has created a noticeable impact on both staffing levels and employee morale, demonstrated by both decreases in sick leave and increases in perfect attendance.
-In 2009, 48% of employees had perfect attendance (compared to 38% in 2000), and almost 5% had perfect attendance for 10 years or greater.
-Absenteeism rates in 2009 were approximately 60% lower than in 2000, and 35% lower than the 10-year average.
+The joint Union-management program has created a noticeable impact on both staffing levels and employee morale, demonstrated by both decreases in sick leave and increases in perfect attendance.
+In 2012, 67% of employees had perfect attendance (compared to 38% in 2000), and almost 16% of employees had perfect attendance for at least 5 consecutive years.
+Absenteeism rates in 2012 were 68.3% lower than in 2000 and 45% lower than the 10-year average (calculated from 2000 to 2009).

-Over the past decade, Surrey Fire Service has experienced a 73% reduction in Workers' Compensation Board absences and a 59% reduction in sick leave, resulting in a cumulative savings of more than \$5.5 million.
+Over the past twelve years the, Surrey Fire Service has experienced a 68% reduction in both Workers' Compensation Board (WCB) absences and in sick leave, resulting in a cumulative savings of more than \$9.15 million.1

-The program has become a model of union-management cooperation and human resources best practices, and in 2004 received a Community Excellence Award for Best Practices from the Union of B.C.
-Municipalities.
-Surrey freely shares information about the program with other municipalities, and a report on the program has been placed on file in the UBCM's Community Excellence Awards Library for public review.
+The AMP has become a model of Union-management cooperation and human resources best practices, and in 2004 received a Community Excellence Award for Best Practices from the Union of B.C.
+Municipalities (UBCM).
+Surrey freely shares information about the program with other municipalities and a report on the program has been placed on file in the UBCM's Community Excellence Awards Library for public review.